-The member has to pay the price according the schedule show in the specific terms and conditions.
+The member has to pay the price according to the scheduled shown in the specific terms and conditions.
 Any delay in the payment of amounts due might result in the cancellation of the booking without any further notice.
-Except cancellation of the climb by the company, no refund would be made.
+Except for the cancellation of the climb by the company, no refund would be made.

-The member has to participate to any training session organized by the company’s staff during the course of the climb.
+The member has to participate in any training session organized by the company’s staff during the course of the climb.

 The member will inform the lead Sherpa or any climbing Sherpas about any information related to his condition or the evolution of his condition that might affect his performance on the climb.

-The Member accepts that a Climbing Sherpa can call for a rescue helicopter in case of life threatening situation for the Member even if the approval of the Member’s insurance company is not obtained.
-In such situation, the Member accepts to support all related costs and to indemnify the Company of any cost resulting of the rescue.
+The Member accepts that a Climbing Sherpa can call for a rescue helicopter in case of a life-threatening situation for the Member even if the approval of the Member’s insurance company is not obtained.
+In such a situation, the Member accepts to support all related costs and to indemnify the Company of any cost resulting from the rescue.

 The Member should be equipped with a climbing gear suited for the climb.
 The Lead Sherpa or his representative will check the gear in Kathmandu before the start of the trek to Base Camp.
 If essential articles are missing, the Member will be asked to make the purchase before the trek.

-The Company would be liable of a failure in the performance of the Contract only if such failure is due directly to a negligence of his staff.
+The Company would be liable for a failure in the performance of the Contract only if such failure is due directly to the negligence of his staff.

-The Company is not liable of a failure in the performance of the Contract for any other reason, in particular but not only, if the failure is due to:
+The Company is not liable for a failure in the performance of the Contract for any other reason, in particular, but not only, if the failure is due to:

 – the Member,